Welcome to Flagstaff!

 Named for a ponderosa pine flagpole made by a scouting party on July 4, 1876, Flagstaff sits at the base of the wondrous San Francisco Peaks – the highest point in Arizona.
 “The summit which never melts”, or Dook'o'oosłííd as it’s called by the Navajo, one of many tribes who have sacred ties to the mountain.
 Learn more about Flagstaff history here.

 Flagstaff is surrounded by the largest stand of Ponderosa pine in the world – which is why our early economy relied upon logging for many years.
 A wonderful tour of Riordan Mansion State Historic Park will show you how one of the original lumberyard families, the Riordan’s lived.
 Many of their original artifacts are still available in this classic Arts & Crafts style mansion.
 The railway and ranching also contributed to the history of the town.

-Because we are located in a spot that makes us the perfect hub for sightseeing, Route 66 was completed in 1926, and still runs through town, with a lot of original Route 66 restaurants, (like Miz Zip’s on Route 66) motels, and other remnants of that era.
+Route 66 was completed in 1926, and still runs through town, with a lot of original Route 66 restaurants, (like Miz Zip’s on Route 66) motels, and other remnants of that era.

 The Grand Canyon lies approximately 80 miles to the north – and you can see amazing views when you travel the loop – Hwy 89 takes you past Sunset Crater National Monument (stunning volcanic geology) and Wupatki National Monument (comprehensive ruins overlooking the distant Painted Desert).
 You can stop in at Cameron Trading Post, and continue on Hwy 64 through the East Rim Gate, stopping at Desert View Watchtower for magnificent views, and some history lessons.
 After stopping at the overlooks, visiting the South Rim and Hermit’s Rest, return to town via Hwy 64 south, continuing on Hwy 180 where views of the back of the Peaks are overwhelming.